Azure-Samples/LegacyDotNetAppMigrationWorkshop/OpenHack/openHack05.md

 ---

-Now that you have the application working in a container, use your DevOps pipeline to deploy it to Azure.
+Now that you have the application working in a container, use your GitHub workflow to deploy it to Azure.

 ## Use the same application you containerized in Challenge 4